doelsumbing87/FishingFrenzy-Auto-Bot/README.md

 ## ⚠️ Disclaimer

-This bot is provided for educational purposes only.
-Use of automated scripts may violate Fishing Frenzy's terms of service.
+This bot is for educational purposes only.
+Using automated scripts may violate Fishing Frenzy's terms of service.
 Use at your own risk.

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project follows the MIT License.
+See the LICENSE file for details.

-## 🤝 Contributing
+## 🤝 Contributions

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions and improvements are welcome!
+Feel free to submit a Pull Request.

 ## 📧 Contact

-For questions or support, please open an issue on the GitHub repository.
+For questions or support, open an issue on GitHub or reach out to me at [GitHub](https://github.com/doelsumbing87).